Why Lambay Island?

 How do I get to Lambay Island?

-While we are very welcoming and love to have visitors, Lambay is a privately-owned island and therefore not open to the general public.
+While we are very welcoming and love to have visitors, please note Lambay is a privately-owned island and therefore not open to the general public.
 As it states on our bottle, access to us is by invitation only.
-However, we have developed a whiskey tourism experience for private groups and details can be booked here : https://www.whiskeyisland.ie/
+However, we understand that whiskey tourism is a booming industry in Ireland yet we are not an official brand home experience, but rather a living & working homestead where the Baring family lives.
+Should you wish to visit each inquiry is managed on a case-by-case basis and subject to their availability and seasonal tides.
+Please contact us via [email protected] with your details.

 Lambay Island is also home to its own Trinity Well volcanic water.
 This water is categorized as water of volcanic origin or deriving its heat and chemical activity from volcanic sources or volcanism.
 We use this pure water to craft our whiskey at the bottling stage.